elixir75/ExDataProject2/README.md

-#Exploratory Data Analysis Project 2
+﻿# Exploratory Data Analysis Project 2
 ## 6 R scripts and associated plots to attempt to specific questions about data.

-Each script creates creates a plot which attempts to asnwer the following 6 questions:
+Each script creates a plot which attempts to asnwer the following 6 questions:

 1) Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?
 Using the base plotting system, make a plot showing the total PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008.